I’ve been interested in a hand-held gimbal for a while now and so my ears pricked up when DJI announced the new Osmo Mobile 2 earlier this year.

 If you have access to a 3D printer then there are quite a few Osmo Mobile accessories around that you can use to mount your GoPro Hero or Session etc. Hopefully STL files will start appearing specifically for the Osmo 2 soon, especially for a base mount.

 Helpfully the gimbal does still work when you use its USB port to charge a device.
-So along with a 90 degree Lightning cable like this you can be charging your iPhone from the Osmo 2 while still recording.
+So along with a 90 degree Lightning cable you can be charging your iPhone from the Osmo 2 while still recording.
 The rounded barrel shape of this lead fits well and its 20 cms length seems like the optimum for this job.

 You could also mount your phone in the gimbal and have your GoPro mounted on the top shoe on the L-bracket for some B-roll footage.
 Although you’re not going to get a wildly different view from there, the wide-angle look from the GoPro should add something useful.
 Alternatively you could mount it looking backwards so you can record a selfie view at the same time.